-Crypto Asset Industry Risk: The crypto asset industry is a newer, speculative, and still-developing industry that faces many risks.
+• Crypto Asset Industry Risk: The crypto asset industry is a newer, speculative, and still-developing industry that faces many risks.
 The crypto asset industry may still be experiencing a bubble or may experience a bubble again in the future.
 For example, in the first half of 2022, each of Celsius Network, Voyager Digital Ltd., and Three Arrows Capital declared bankruptcy, resulting in a loss of confidence in participants of the digital asset ecosystem and negative publicity surrounding digital assets more broadly.
 In November 2022, FTX Trading Ltd. ("FTX"), one of the largest digital asset platforms by volume at the time, halted customer withdrawals amid rumors of the company's liquidity issues and likely insolvency, which were subsequently corroborated by its CEO.
 Shortly thereafter, FTX's CEO resigned and FTX and many of its affiliates filed for bankruptcy in the United States, while other affiliates have entered insolvency, liquidation, or similar proceedings around the globe, following which the U.S. Department of Justice brought criminal fraud and other charges, and the SEC and CFTC brought civil securities and commodities fraud charges, against certain of FTX's and its affiliates' senior executives, including its former CEO.
 In addition, several other entities in the crypto asset industry filed for bankruptcy following FTX's bankruptcy filing, such as BlockFi Inc. and Genesis Global Capital, LLC.
-In response to these events, the prices of crypto assets have experienced extreme volatility and other entities in the crypto asset industry have been, and may continue to be, negatively affected, further undermining confidence in the crypto asset industry.
-These events are continuing to develop and the full facts are continuing to emerge.
+In response to these events, the prices of crypto assets have experienced extreme volatility and other entities in the crypto asset industry have been negatively affected.
+It is possible that similar events could occur in the future, which would undermine confidence in the crypto asset industry and negatively affect the value of crypto assets.
 It is not possible to predict at this time all of the risks that they may pose to the Paradigm Portfolio, and therefore the Paradigm Fund, its service providers or to the crypto asset industry as a whole.